kurantoB/JamTeamFormingTool/README.md

 With this premise, given these prancing grounds, it would do well to, dare I say, let loose an algorithm.

-So yeah, this tool takes people's needs and capacities into account, so the options for welcoming teams / aspiring team joinees can more precisely determined from the perspective of each party.
+So yeah, this tool takes people's needs and capacities into account, so the options for welcoming teams / aspiring team inductees can be more precisely determined from the perspective of each party.

 Wait, there's more.